Neon Moon

-"Neon Moon" is a song by American country music duo Brooks & Dunn, written by Ronnie Dunn.
+"Neon Moon" is a song written by Ronnie Dunn and recorded by American country music duo Brooks & Dunn.
 It was released in February 1992 as the third single from their debut album, Brand New Man.
 The song became their third consecutive number-one single on the country charts.
 It was also their first single not to have an accompanying music video.
 In 2024, Brooks and Dunn made a remix of the song with Morgan Wallen for their album, Reboot II.
 This version peaked at number 24 on the Hot Country Songs chart.

 Content

 The song talks of an unnamed man at a bar feeling brokenhearted because his significant other has left, so he "spend[s] most every night beneath the light of a neon moon".

 Critical reception

 In 2024, Rolling Stone ranked the song at number 41 on its 200 Greatest Country Songs of All Time ranking.

 Cover versions

 Country music singer Carrie Underwood covered the song from the Last Rodeo Tour.

 On December 18, 2018, American dream pop band Cigarettes After Sex released a cover version to streaming platforms.

 A newly recorded version by Brooks and Dunn featuring American country singer Kacey Musgraves appeared on the duo's 2019 duet album, Reboot, released on April 5, 2019.
 Musgraves also performed the song on several dates of her 2018–2019 Oh, What a World: Tour.

 Kelly Clarkson covered the song with Gwen Stefani, John Legend, and Blake Shelton in the first season of The Kelly Clarkson Show as a Kellyoke, which aired on November 21, 2019.

 Dave Audé covered the song with Cody Belew, released on June 17, 2022.